 A growing network across Ontario

 ICES is located on the campus of Sunnybrook Health Sciences Centre in Toronto and has physical satellite sites at Queen’s University in Kingston (ICES Queen’s), the University of Ottawa (ICES uOttawa), the University of Toronto (ICES UofT), Western University in London (ICES Western) and McMaster University in Hamilton (ICES McMaster).
-An additional satellite site is in development at the Health Sciences North Research Institute in Sudbury, in partnership with Laurentian University and the Northern Ontario School of Medicine (ICES North).
+A sixth satellite site opened in 2018 at the Health Sciences North Research Institute in Sudbury, in partnership with Laurentian University and the Northern Ontario School of Medicine (ICES North).

 ICES video: The power of data to improve health